I know how you must feel, but these are bad. Bad, bad, bad, bad...

 He swung at me, to slap me.

 In a blink I had his hand behind his back, pushed against the pine grain paneling, my nose in his neck.
 Oh, thank God.
 Maybe he can let off some steam.
 "Getting better.
 One day, you'll land one."

-He groaned and shook his head, still pinned.
+Still pinned, he groaned and shook his head.

 "Always pulling your punches, that's your problem."
 I patted him on the back and let him go.
 Turned him, so we could talk, eye to eye.
 "Don't be afraid to hurt me.
 I can take it, really.
 Whatever it is."
 I raised my eyebrows.

 He did not even look in my eyes as we waited.
 He pointed at me and waved his finger under my nose.
 "I'm going to bed.
 Do not talk to me."
 He picked up the CDs, choosing "Simply Serenity" over me.

 I cringed; he would soon find out I destroyed the CDs.
 I cracked open a Heineken from the counter, leaned back and shrugged, trying to appear casual as the left side of my smile faded.

 His face flashed love, then rage and contempt.

 Within thirty seconds of the door clicking shut, he growled.
 An object rebounded and clanged against the bottom of the wastebasket.

 As I considered what I had done, he loomed large on the screen of my conscience.
 Petty, small, even evil: I deserved whatever labels his judgment might lay upon me.
 For him, I would do far worse.

 My fists burned for the support beam where I usually beat out my frustration.
 I had hidden the padding; it reminded him of what I did for a living.